CACppuccino/PatchworkGame/README.md

 The default (unrotated) orientation is 'A'.
 Orientation 'B' means the tile is rotated 90 degrees clockwise;
 'C' means the tile is rotated 180 degrees, and 'D' means the tile is rotated 270 degrees clockwise.
-Rotations 'E' through 'H' mean the tile is flipped over before rotating.
+Rotations 'E' through 'H' mean the tile is flipped horizontally (i.e. reflected about the y-axis) before rotating clockwise.

 Assume that in its default orientation, a piece is M columns wide and N rows tall.